-In the Section 8 program, the PHA may fund reasonable and eligible FSS supportive service costs in the FSS program from unrestricted net position [see Notice PIH 93-24, E-3].
+In the Section 8 program, the PHA may only fund reasonable and eligible FSS supportive service costs in the FSS program from unrestricted net position if those funds are taken from pre-2004 Administrative Fee Reserve.
+Post 2003 administrative fee reserve and/or unrestricted net assets may only be used for other housing purposes not FSS supportive services [Notice PIH 2015-17].